Astghashen

+Astghashen (Աստղաշեն) or Dashbulag (Դաշբուլաղ; Daşbulaq) is a village in the region of Nagorno-Karabakh, in the Khojaly District of Azerbaijan.
+The village is famous for its unique star-shaped stones, which the village derives its name from.
+Until 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 Toponymy

 The village was historically known as Karaghbyur (Քարաղբյուր).
 The name Astghashen means "village of stars", with the word Astgh (Աստղ) meaning "star" in Armenian, referring to the famous star-shaped fossils of the village.

 History

 The village is known for its star-shaped fossils.
 The fossils originate from small marine animals that lived in the Tethys Ocean that covered the area millions of years ago.
 There are also many other types of fossils in the area.

 During the Soviet period, the village was a part of the Askeran District in the Nagorno-Karabakh Autonomous Oblast of Azerbaijan SSR.
 The village has been administered by the Republic of Artsakh as a part of its Askeran Province since the First Nagorno-Karabakh War.

 After the 2020 Nagorno-Karabakh war, Artsakh launched the construction of a new settlement for IDPs close to Astghashen, on the road towards the neighboring village of Patara, for people displaced from the villages of Sghnakh, Jraghatsner, Madatashen and Moshkhmhat in the Askeran Province.